basics/vector/README.md

 <summary>
 Implementation details
 </summary>

-Javascript has this one peculiarity called valueOf() this function is designed for primitive handling (numbers and strings) when handling arithmetic operations.
+Javascript has this one peculiarity called `valueOf()` this function is designed for primitive handling (numbers and strings) when handling arithmetic operations.
 Every class can overwrite this function to give it special behavior.
-This Vector class calls the assigned statement three times for x, y and z.
+This Vector class calls the assigned statement three times for `x`, `y` and `z`.
 Comparable to trigger arithmetic operation manually for every axis.

 ```js